Tall basketball players have a distinct advantage when it comes to dunking, that’s a fact.

-Tall basketball players certainly have a distinct advantage when it comes to dunking.
-Many of the legendary dunkers such as Vince Carter and Dominique Wilkins are all well over six feet tall.
+Many of the legendary dunkers such as Vince Carter and Dominique Wilkins are well over six feet tall.

-Today I want show you a unique case of someone who was not willing to give up on his dream despite his physical stature.
+Today I want to show you a unique case of someone who was unwilling to give up his dream, despite his physical stature.

-This is the story of a small guy from Ohio who just wanted to dunk a basketball.
+This is the story of a small guy from Ohio who just wanted to dunk.

-Unfortunately at 5’5″ his height was a major road block in his way.
+Unfortunately at 5’5″, his height was a major roadblock.

 As a testament to the benefits of an effective training regimen, Brandon can now consistently dunk a basketball on a regular basis.